Durpro/dynamic-date-legal/README.md

 # dynamic-date-legal
-Legal and support pages for the Dynamic Date Canva app app made by Norman Huang
+Legal and support pages for the Dynamic Date Canva app, made by Norman Huang
-email: durpro300@gmail.com
+email: durpro300@gmail.com ,